 Under the French (1806 – 1813), the town enjoyed a period of growth and development, with some additional infrastructure built.
 Croatians at this time also gained more rights.
 However, when the Austrians took control in 1813, as with much of Dalmatia, they enforced a process of Italianization and Italian – instead of Croatian – became the main language.

 The early part of the 20th century saw tourism start to develop; the town’s first hotel was built in 1914.
 Tourism boomed in the 1960s and 1970s when part of Yugoslavia.
-After Croatia declared independence in 1991 and post the war in the early 1990s, Makarska is once again a popular destination today.
+After Croatia declared independence in 1991 and after the war in the early 1990s, Makarska is once again a popular destination today.

-Sightseeing in Makarska
+Sightseeing and Things to See and Do in Makarska

 One of the main sights in the town is the Franciscan monastery, which was founded by Bosnian monks and built in 1614.
 The basement of the monastery houses a Malacological museum which apparently has the largest collection of snails, shells and mussels in the world.
 Fossils from the region are also on display.